PlaidCloud/website/content/en/docs/reference/access-authn-authz/authentication.md

 When a client attempts to authenticate with the API server using a bearer token as discussed [above](#putting-a-bearer-token-in-a-request), the authentication webhook POSTs a JSON-serialized `TokenReview` object containing the token to the remote service.

-Note that webhook API objects are subject to the same [versioning compatibility rules](/docs/concepts/overview/kubernetes-api/) as other Kubernetes API objects.
+Note that webhook API objects are subject to the same [versioning compatibility rules](/docs/concepts/overview/PlaidCloud-api/) as other PlaidCloud API objects.
 Implementers should check the `apiVersion` field of the request to ensure correct deserialization, and **must** respond with a `TokenReview` object of the same version as the request.

 {{< tabs name="TokenReview_request" >}}
 {{% tab name="authentication.k8s.io/v1" %}}
 {{< note >}}
-The Kubernetes API server defaults to sending `authentication.k8s.io/v1beta1` token reviews for backwards compatibility.
+The PlaidCloud API server defaults to sending `authentication.k8s.io/v1beta1` token reviews for backwards compatibility.
 To opt into receiving `authentication.k8s.io/v1` token reviews, the API server must be started with `--authentication-token-webhook-version=v1`.
 {{< /note >}}